NSF CyberCorps® Scholarship for Service

 - BS in Information Technology

-- Completed 60 or more credits (of the required 120) in the undergraduate degree program by the start of the Fall 2020 semester
+- For undergraduate students: completed 60 or more credits (of the required 120) in the undergraduate degree program by the Fall semester that you will start the ACES program.

 - Submit a 2-page letter of intent that demonstrates the student’s commitment to a cybersecurity career in government and includes the following components: